 In 2003 Mothers Against Genetic Engineering (MAdGE) slipped past Parliament’s security and staged a public protest in Parliament’s gallery.
 They stripped off their shirts, baring bright pink bras and anti-genetic-modification banners in front of MPs.
 As chants of ‘Mums say no to GMOs’ (genetically modified organisms) rang through the chamber, a security guard escorted the protesters away.
 Asked why the bras, a MAdGE spokeswoman said: ‘Well, they look good, and pink’s our colour.’1

-Private spaces can also become targets of public protest.
+Private spaces can also become sites of public protest.
 In 1990 a group from the Unemployed Workers’ Union briefly occupied the boardroom of the Business Roundtable (an influential pressure group), which it accused of promoting policies that created unemployment.

 Means of protest

 While many public protests involve the occupation of public spaces – pickets, marches and rallies – some communicate grievances through letters, petitions and the arts – paintings, sculpture, and literary and musical composition.
 The internet has opened up new means of protest.
-Social networking sites such as Facebook enable users to begin a public protest almost instantly, by setting up a new page where people can register their support.
+Social networking sites such as Facebook enable users to begin a public protest almost instantly, by setting up a new page on which people can register their support.
 Such sites are also used to organise protests, such as the anti-rape SlutWalk marches in 2011.